-Prices for groceries, non-alcoholic beverages, alcoholic and tobacco goods are some of the lowest in Europe.
-Restaurant and hotel service prices are also lower than the average for European Union countries.
+Prices for groceries, non-alcoholic beverages, and alcoholic and tobacco goods are average compared to other European countries.
+Restaurant and hotel service prices are also similar to other European countries.

 - Public transport ticket for one trip (single ticket) 1.15 euro;

-- Taxi ride form the airport to the city centre 10 - 15 euros;
+- Taxi ride form the airport to the city center 10 - 15 euros.

 - When using a taxi, agree on an approximate price before the trip, and always make sure the meter is switched on.
 If possible, use taxi mobile apps (for example, Bolt) to call taxi, book it and see the actual prices offered.

-- In the capital, especially in the Old Town, the price level for services can be higher than the prices for similar services outside of Riga.
+- In the capital Riga, especially in the Old Town, the price level for services can be higher than that for similar services outside of Riga.

 Paying with bank cards